rkgIITBh/data-structures.github.io/HTML/hashingWithOpenAddressing.md

 <p style="text-align:center">
     <img src="../images/hashingOpenAddressing1.png">
 </p>
-The elements hashed to the same slots should be distributed to some other table slot.
+The elements hashed to the same slots should be distributed to different other table slots.
 However, a previously hashed element may occupy the selected alternative slot.
 Therefore, hashing with open addressing requires a robust collision resolution technique to distribute the elements.

 There are many ways to resolve collisions.
 We discuss some well-established collision resolution techniques.
 We can view the probing function as mapping that can specify a sequencing of probes